Xutong-Qiu/laserTracker/docs/index.md

 # Abstract

-This project aims to develop a laser pointer tracking system for mouse cursor control on projection screens using a Raspberry Pi and an Arduino Nano 33 BLE.
+This project aims to develop a laser pointer tracking system for mouse cursor control on projection screens using a Raspberry Pi and an ESP32.
 It adapts real-time computer vision algorithms for efficient spot detection and cursor positioning on embedded systems to make a low-cost, intuitive interface that enhances interaction with digital content.

 # Team